SatyaKilaru/Log_Monitor/README.md

 - **Log Analysis:** Users can define custom keywords or patterns to detect specific events such as error messages or HTTP status codes.
 The script efficiently identifies relevant log entries using regular expressions and generates insightful summary reports.

-### Usage:

-1. Clone the repository or download the `Log_File_Monitoring_Code.py` file.
-2. Ensure you have Python installed on your system.
-3. Run the script by executing `python Log_File_Monitoring_Code.py`.
-4. The script will monitor the log file from the provided GitHub link and save the results to `log_monitor.log`.

 ### Example:
 ## Running the Script